matriarx/i18n-react/readme.md

   </p>
 </div>

 An internationalization and localization project for React.
-It contains a localization context provider built on the `Intl` browser API, several enumerations and support for translations.
+It contains a localization context provider built on the `Intl` browser API, several enumerations, utilities and support for translations.

 This project is a continuous work in progress.